Tracking Macros: A Way to Build Better Nutrition

 Step 2: Get the right tools

 Tracking macros requires you to stay accountable with yourself as well as being as accurate as possible.
-The best way to do that is to use the right tools, and luckily, it's easy with so many apps to chose from!
+The best way to do that is to use the right tools, and luckily, it's easy with so many apps to choose from!
 You can do it the traditional way and create your own food diary, or you can download an app that makes it more convenient.

 Food tracking apps, like MyFitnessPal, have a database of food readily available to you.
 They make tracking your food intake hassle-free by having features like a barcode scanner!
 With a barcode scanner, you simply scan the food you'll be eating and it will populate the information for you to input into your food diary!
 Obviously, this doesn't apply to foods without barcodes like fruits and veggies, but their vast database of food should have everything you need to track all the foods you eat.